preethi0001/InMemoryKeyValueDB/README.md

 # InMemoryKeyValueDB
-This code handles the basic commands (SET, GET, UNSET) and the transaction commands (BEGIN, ROLLBACK, COMMIT).

-# InMemoryKeyValueDB

 InMemoryKeyValueDB is a simple in-memory key/value database implemented in Java.
 This project supports basic data commands such as `SET`, `GET`, and `UNSET`, as well as optional transaction commands like `BEGIN`, `ROLLBACK`, and `COMMIT`.